ucarfurkan/News-App/README.md

 # News App

-News App is a simulation of a desktop add which you can read news.
+News App is a simulation of a desktop application which you can read news.

 There is 3 user type in this application.
 Admin, Writer and Member.